radinhamidi/Forming-Coherent-Teams-in-Collaboration-Networks/README.md

 The Help-Hurt diagrams are generated using by **"HelpHurt.py"** file in eval directory.
 After running the file, a csv file will be available in [eval_results](output/eval_results) folder under [output](output) directoy.
 You can then use the results in csv file to plot the diagrams as shown below:

 <p align="center"><img src="figures/hh.png" height="350px"></p>

+## Contributing
+This paper is accepted to EDBT2022 conference.